luiggigarcia/project-manager/README.md

 <img src="https://github.com/luiggigarcia/job-management/blob/main/public/images/demo.png" alt="Demonstration">

-> The project is a management application for jobs and budget calculating.
+> This project is an application for the job management, also is possible to make the calculus of job hours.